Open Studio Hours

 The ART program works to develop and enhance the visual arts through short-term residencies and workshops taught by nationally-established and highly reputable artists who create in a range of media.
-Past visiting artists include: Karen Willenbrink-Johnsen, Michelle Ross, Richard Notkin, Katherine Ace, Laura Ross Paul, Tip Toland, Sergei Isupov and Phoebe Toland.
+Past visiting artists include: Karen Willenbrink-Johnsen, Michelle Ross, Richard Notkin, Katherine Ace, Laura Ross Paul, Tip Toland, Sergei Isupov, Michelle Gregor, Ana Lisa Hedstrom and Phoebe Toland.

 To learn more about Susan Cooley-Gilliom and this lasting gift to the community, visit The Placer Community Foundation.

-Art Stipend Scholarships available for High School Students and Local Artists thanks to the Placer Community Foundation.
+Art Stipend Scholarships available for High School Students and Local Artists are generously provided by the Placer Community Foundation.

 The Susan Cooley-Gilliom Artist in Residence and Teaching (ART) Program fund at Placer Community Foundation provides financial support to local artists for the purpose of participating in in-depth workshops taught by a visiting, nationally-known artist.
 Workshops are held in Placer County and will focus on media specific to each visiting artist.

 The 2020 ART program’s visiting artist is will be Jason Walker.
 Hosted by Blue Line Arts, Jason Walker is holding 2 x 3-day workshops in Roseville, CA. Stipends to attend a workshop free of charge will be awarded to individual artists in Placer County for one of the following: